zachj1582/node-1-afternoon/README.md

 ### Instructions

 * Open `server/getProducts.js`
-    * Let's allow the user to filter the products based on price.
+    * Let's allow the user to filter the products based on price
     * add a conditional before sending the products that checks if there's a property called `price` on the `req.query` object
         * If there is, filter through the `products` array and send any items that cost _more_ or the same as the provided price
             * Remember, query values are received as strings and the prices in our objects are numbers